-DEAD DOMESTIC ANIMALS
+DEALERS, AGENTS AND HAULERS OF DOMESTIC ANIMALS OR DEAD DOMESTIC ANIMALS

-3 Sec.

-4 2341.
+- 2341.
 General authority.

-5 2342.
+- 2342.
 License of dealers and haulers.

-6 2343.
+- 2343.
 Licensure of agents.

-7 2344.
+- 2344.
 Verification of application.

-8 2345.
+- 2345.
 License fees.

-9 2346.
+- 2346.
 Term of license.

-10 2347.
+- 2347.
 Posting and display of license.

-11 2348.
+- 2348.
 Denial, suspension or revocation of license.

-12 2349.
+- 2349.
 Records and inspections.

+- § 2341.
+General authority.

 The department shall have authority to regulate the activities, facilities and equipment of domestic animal or dead domestic animal dealers, agents and haulers for the purpose of assuring the sanitary handling of dead domestic animals and the sanitary handling, marketing and exchange of domestic animals.
-2 § 2342.
-License of dealers and haulers.

-(a) Requirement.--No person shall engage in or carry on the business of a dealer or hauler of domestic animals or of dead domestic animals or act as an agent for a dealer or hauler, unless such person is duly licensed by the department.
-WITH RESPECT TO DEALERS OF DOGS, THE REQUIREMENTS OF THIS SUBCHAPTER ARE IN ADDITION TO THE REQUIREMENTS UNDER THE ACT OF DECEMBER 7, 1982 (P.L.784, NO.225), KNOWN AS THE DOG LAW.
+- § 2342.
+License of dealers and haulers. - (a) Requirement. -- No person shall engage in or carry on the business of a dealer or hauler of domestic animals or of dead domestic animals or act as an agent for a dealer or hauler, unless such person is duly licensed by the department.
+With respect to dealers of dogs, the requirements of this subchapter are in addition to the requirements under the act of December 7, 1982 (P.L.784, No.225), known as the Dog Law.

-(b) Application.--Application for a dealer's or hauler's license shall be made on a form furnished by the department.
-The form shall contain such information as the department may reasonably require to determine the applicant's identity, 19960s1432B2044 - 39 - 1 competency and eligibility.

-2 § 2343.
-Licensure of agents.

-3 GENERAL RULE.--EXCEPT AS PROVIDED IN SUBSECTION (B), A <----A (A) 4 domestic animal or dead domestic animal dealer or hauler who 5 applies for or holds a dealer's or hauler's license may 6 designate any person to act as an agent on behalf of that dealer 7 or hauler.
-The designation shall be made either on the domestic 8 animal or dead domestic animal dealer's or hauler's license 9 application form or by a written notice to the department 10 requesting the issuance of an agent's license.
-The department 11 may require such additional information as is necessary to determine the identity, competency and eligibility of an 12 13 applicant for an agent's license.
-A dealer or hauler shall be 14 accountable and responsible for contracts made by any of its 15 licensed agents.
+- (b) Application.--Application for a dealer's or hauler's license shall be made on a form furnished by the department.
+The form shall contain such information as the department may reasonably require to determine the applicant's identity, competency and eligibility. - § 2343.
+Licensure of agents. - (a) General rule.-Except as provided in subsection (b), a domestic animal or dead domestic animal dealer or hauler who applies for or holds a dealer's or hauler's license may designate any person to act as an agent on behalf of that dealer or hauler.
+The designation shall be made either on the domestic animal or dead domestic animal dealer's or hauler's license application form or by a written notice to the department requesting the issuance of an agent's license.
+The department may require such additional information as is necessary to determine the identity, competency and eligibility of an applicant for an agent's license.
+A dealer or hauler shall be accountable and responsible for contracts made by any of its licensed agents. - (b) Exception.--Notwithstanding subsection (a), a dealer of dogs may not designate a person to act as an agent on behalf of the dealer. - § 2344.
+Verification of application.